Boat of Garten: Geography and transportation

-Situated at an altitude of 220 m above sea level, it lies 500 m from the River Spey in the Cairngorms National Park.
+Situated at an elevation of 220 m above sea level, it lies 500 m from the River Spey in the Cairngorms National Park.
 Being close to the Cairngorm Mountains. it is in view of the Lairig Ghru and the northern Braeriach corries.

-The area between Boat of Garten and Loch Garten is within the Abernethy Forest National Nature Reserve, Boat of Garten being on the forest fringe.
+The area between Boat of Garten and Loch Garten is within Abernethy Forest National Nature Reserve, Boat of Garten being on the forest fringe.

+Boat of Garten is also an intermediate station between Aviemore and Broomhill on the Strathspey Railway, originally part of the Great North of Scotland Railway, now run by the Strathspey Railway Company.

 Flora and fauna

 Alyssum alyssoides, Cerastium arvense, Vaccinium vitis-idaea and Koeleria macrantha are found in the village, as are Juniperus communis, Arctostaphylos uva-ursi, Empetrum nigrum and Ptilium crista-castrensis.
 Rare fungi include Amanita virosa, Leucocortinarius bulbiger, Pholiota spumosa, Tapinella atrotomentosa, Cantharellula umbonata, Sarcodon imbricatus, Dentipellis fragilis and Hydnellum scrobiculatum.
 Boat of Garten has also significant population of Ospreys.

 Landmarks

-St Columba's Church was built in the summer of 1900 at a cost of £820, and the church hall was added in 1934.
+St Columba's Church was built in the summer of 1900, at a cost of £820, and the church hall was added in 1934.

-The village is also renowned for the nearby RSPB reserve at Loch Garten, approximately 1 mi to the east.
+The village is also renowned for the nearby RSPB reserve at Loch Garten, well known for ospreys.
+It is approximately 1 mi to the east.

 The village features a golf course, originally designed by James Braid.
-Built in 1898, it was expanded in 1931. it has been ranked as one of the top 35 courses in Scotland.
+Built in 1898, it was expanded in 1931.
+It has been ranked as one of the top 35 courses in Scotland.

 The Community Company created a garden in 2002 and in 2013 two sculptures and an information hub commissioned by the community were installed in the Station Square, adjacent to the Community Garden.

-The remains of a medieval Motte-and-bailey castle known as Tom Pitlac (or the hill of Bigla or Matilda) is located to the east of Boat of Garten, adjacent to Drumuillie.
-The motte is a scheduled ancient monument and is believed to date to the 12th or 13th century, with an historic link in the 15th century to Bigla, a daughter of Gilbert Cumin, Lord of Glenchearnach.
-Associated with the castle, to the south of Drumuillie was the Spey 'miracle Stone', a stone erected in 1865 that commemorated a local legend in which the Spey river waters were divided to allow a funeral to proceed to nearby Duthil.
-The commemoration stone was said to have been erected following the Disruption of 1843.
-The stone was inscribed by one William Grant and was erected in 1865 in memory of the wife of Patrick Grant.
-As it was associated with scandal, the district residents destroyed it and threw it into the river.
+The remains of a medieval motte-and-bailey castle known as Tom Pitlac (or the hill of Bigla or Matilda) is located to the east of the village, adjacent to Drumuillie.
+It is a scheduled ancient monument, and is believed to date from the 12th or 13th century, with a historic link in the 15th century to Bigla, a daughter of Gilbert Cumin, Lord of Glenchearnach.
+Associated with the castle, to the south of Drumuillie was the Spey 'Miracle Stone', which commemorated a local legend in which the Spey river waters supposedly divided to allow a funeral to proceed to nearby Duthil.
+The commemoration stone was said to have been erected as a result of the Disruption of 1843.
+It was inscribed by one William Grant, and was erected in 1865 in memory of the wife of Patrick Grant.
+But as it was associated with scandal, the district residents destroyed it and threw it into the river.